Linuxfabrik/lfops/CONTRIBUTING.rst

 The ``__combined_var`` will then be used in the tasks or templates of the role.

-The role always has to implement some sort of ``state`` key, else the user cannot "unselect" a value defined in the defaults.
-Imagine the user wants to disable the default localhost vHost of the Apache HTTPd role:
+The role must always implement some sort of ``state`` key, otherwise the user cannot "unselect" a value defined in the defaults.
+Suppose the user wants to disable the default localhost vHost of the Apache HTTPd role:

 .. code-block:: yaml